reactpatterns/reactpatterns-website/docs/external-templating-component.md

 </Choose>
 ```

-Some people use it, personally I wouldn’t recommend it, JSX allows you to use the powerful set of JavaScript functionalities to handle conditional rendering, there is no need to add templating components to enable conditional rendering, a lot of people consider React including JSX as their library of choice, because they can handle the rendering with pure HTML and JS in JSX.
+Some people use it, personally I wouldn't recommend it.

+JSX allows you to use the powerful set of JavaScript functionalities to handle conditional rendering.
+There is no need to add templating components to enable conditional rendering.

+A lot of people consider React including JSX as their library of choice, because they can handle the rendering with pure HTML and JS in JSX.